On torsion freeness for the decomposable Orlik-Solomon algebra: Introduction

 \section{Introduction}

 Let $\A$ be an arrangement of hyperplanes in a complex vector space $V$, i.e., a finite set of hyperplanes in $V$.
 The {\it intersection lattice} of $\A$, denoted $\mathcal{L}(\A)$, is by definition the poset of intersections of subsets of $\A$, ordered by reverse inclusion, with a rank map given by codimension (see \cite{OT} for a comprehensive approach). $\mathcal{L}(\A)$ is a geometric lattice, so it translates into the the existence of a simple matroid $M(\A)$ over the ground set $\A$, where dependency is defined as linear dependency.
-We will refer to various topological properties or objects (linked to the complement of an arrangement of hyperplanes), or algebraic ones, associated to the arrangement, as {\it combinatorial}, if they are determined by the intersection lattice of the arrangement.\\
+We will refer to a property or invariant associated to the arrangement as {\it combinatorially determined} (or simply, {\it combinatorial}), if they are determined by the intersection lattice of the arrangement.\\

 A strongly combinatorial class of arrangements (in the above sense) is the class of {\it supersolvable arrangements}, introduced by Stanley in \cite{S}, see also the equivalent notion of {\it fiber type} arrangements, topologically defined by Falk-Randell in \cite {FR}.
 Supersolvability was generalized by Jambu-Papadima (\cite{JP1}) to {\it hypersolvability}.
 Hypersolvable arrangements are characterised by the fact that they admit deformations into supersolvable arrangements (see \cite{JP2} for the precise definition of such deformations).
 A notable subclass of hypersolvable arrangements is the class of $2$-generic arrangements (arrangements whose intersection lattice has no dependency in rank $2$).
 Complements of supersolvable arrangements are known to be $K(\pi,1)$ spaces, property that no longer holds in the general hypothesis of hypersolvability.
 In fact, asphericity of the complement characterizes supersolvability inside the hypersolvable class, so it makes sense to study the occurrence and properties of higher non-trivial homotopy groups of the complement of a hypersolvable, non-supersolvable, arrangement.